Eastland County Vehicle Impound Guide

 Report Damage to Impound Lot Manager

 Report any damage to the impound lot manager immediately and obtain a written record of your report.
-This will be important if you need to file a claim later.
+This is crucial if you need to file a claim later to recover the cost of repairs.
+Do not drive away without reporting the damage and getting written confirmation.